2010 University of Alabama in Huntsville shooting: University of Alabama in Huntsville

 Bishop joined the faculty of UAH's Department of Biological Sciences as an assistant professor in 2003; she was teaching five courses before the shooting.
 Previously, she was an instructor at Harvard Medical School.
 She and her husband's "portable cell incubator" came in third in a technology competition, winning $25,000.
 Prodigy Biosystems, where Anderson is employed, raised $1.25 million to develop the automated cell incubator.
 UAH president David Williams considered that the incubator would "change the way biological and medical research is conducted", but some scientists consulted by the press declared it unnecessary and too expensive.

 Bishop, a second cousin of the novelist John Irving, had written three unpublished novels.
 One featured a woman scientist working to defeat a pandemic virus, and struggling with suicidal thoughts at the prospect of not earning tenure.
-According to an article in The New Yorker, the novels reportedly "reveal a deep preoccupation with the concept of deliverance from sin".
+According to The New Yorker profile, the novels "reveal a deep preoccupation with the concept of deliverance from sin".
 Bishop was a member of the Hamilton Writer's Group while living in Ipswich, Massachusetts, in the late 1990s and was said to believe that writing would be "her ticket out of academia".
-Members of the club said she "would frequently cite her Harvard degree and family ties to Irving to boost her credential as a serious writer".
+Members said she "would frequently cite her Harvard degree and family ties to Irving to boost her credential as a serious writer".
 Another member described her as smart but abrasive in her interactions and as feeling "entitled to praise".
 Bishop had a literary agent but had not published any books.

 Several colleagues had expressed concern over Bishop's behavior.
-She was described as interrupting meetings with "bizarre tangents ... left-field kind of stuff", "strange", and "crazy".
+They described her as a "strange" and "crazy" person who interrupted meetings with "left-field kind of stuff".
 One of these colleagues was a member of Bishop's tenure review committee.
 After her tenure was denied and she learned that this colleague had called her "crazy", Bishop filed a complaint with the Equal Employment Opportunity Commission (EEOC), alleging sex discrimination, citing the professor's remark as possible evidence.
-The professor did not retract his comments:

 The professor was given the opportunity to back off the claim, or to say it was a flippant remark.
 But he didn't.
 "I said she was crazy multiple times and I stand by that", the professor said.
 "This woman has a pattern of erratic behavior.
 She did things that weren't normal ... she was out of touch with reality."

 Bishop was reportedly a poor instructor and unpopular among her students.
 She dismissed several graduate students from her lab, and others sought transfers out.
 In 2009, several UAH students said they complained to administrators about Bishop on at least three occasions, saying she was "ineffective in the classroom and had odd, unsettling ways".
 A petition signed by "dozens of students" was sent to the department head.
 The complaints did not result in any classroom changes.
-Also in 2009, Bishop published an article in a vanity-press medical journal listing her husband and three minor children as co-authors.
+Also in 2009, Bishop published an article in International Journal of General Medicine, "widely regarded as a vanity press", listing her husband and three eldest children as co-authors.
 The article was later removed from the journal website.